nslavov/scp/computational-analysis.md

 This section organizes computational pipelines for the analysis of single-cell proteomics data.
 These pipelines can be used with all [methods](methods) for single-cell proteomics.

 ## SCoPE2 pipeline
 The [pipeline](https://github.com/SlavovLab/SCoPE2/tree/master/code) was developed to process the [SCoPE2](scope2) data from [Spech et al., 2019](Specht_et_al_2019), but with small modifications it has been used with [plexDIA](plexDIA) and [pSCoPE](pSCoPE) data as well.

+&nbsp;

 ## Increasing confident peptide identifications
 [DART-ID](https://dart-id.slavovlab.net/) implements principled Bayesian frameworks for global retention time (RT) alignment and for incorporating RT estimates towards improved confidence estimates of peptide-spectrum-matches.

+&nbsp;

 ## Visualizing LC-MS/MS data
-[DO-MS](https://do-ms.slavovlab.net) is an an interactive [open source]() platform for their interactive visualization and analysis of LC-MS/MS data: Data-driven Optimization of MS (DO-MS)
+[DO-MS](https://do-ms.slavovlab.net) is an an interactive [open source](https://github.com/SlavovLab/DO-MS) platform for their interactive visualization and analysis of LC-MS/MS data: Data-driven Optimization of MS (DO-MS)